Film bodies condemn attack on Prakash Jha and Aashram crew

-Bajrang Dal activists allegedly ransacked the set of the series and also threw ink on Jha, its producer-director, accusing him of portraying Hindus wrongly.
-The series features actor Bobby Deol in the lead as Baba Nirala, a conman.
+Late on Sunday, Bajrang Dal activists stormed the sets of the series and threw ink at Jha, accusing him of portraying Hindus in poor light and hurting the Hindu sentiments.
+In a video of the incident that emerged on social media, the activists are seen vandalising the set and assaulting one crew member with sticks.

-According to the police, the windscreens of two buses of the crew were broken in stone-pelting, with Bajrang Dal threatening that it would not allow the shooting of this web series further.

 Official Statement by Producers Guild Of India pic.twitter.com/xpqUEMcjJ6